Rianto-RNT/rnt-react-development/README.md

 # Acknowledgement

 - This project is part of the online course I've taken at Udemy.
-Thanks to Andrei Neagoie for creating this awesome course!
+Thanks to Zero To Mastery for creating this awesome course!
 Link to the course: [Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/?src=sac&kw=react+developer+2022)